 If you are engaging in activities that are constantly challenging your body and allowing your body to move, you have a better range of motion and your muscles are able to be more flexible so you experience less pain.

 Herbs, spices, and supplements

 There are several things you can consume to improve joint health and flexibility.
 Various herbs and spices help keep the joints nourished and less inflamed.
 You can throw in the spices and herbs in your meals to add flavor.
-Also incorporate Smarter Curcumin into your diet, which is considered one of the top if not THE top supplement for dealing with free radicals and inflammation that attack joints.
-Curcumin is the active healing compound found inside the turmeric root.
-With the right support ingredients around it, it’s among the top supplement that you should be taking for your inflammation which is going to help with your joints.
+Also incorporate Smarter Curcumin into your diet, which is considered one of the top supplements for dealing with free radicals and inflammation that attack joints.
+Curcumin is the active healing compound found inside the turmeric root, and in Smarter Curcumin, it is isolated and combined with the right support ingredients for maximum effectiveness.

 Calcium and Vitamin D are two more important supplements.
 Not only are they important for joint health, but they work hand in hand, since vitamin D is necessary for calcium absorption.
 While catching some rays can definitely help boost your vitamin D, if you have joint issues then it is recommended to take a very good vitamin D3 with K2 formula like the Smarter Vitamin D for your bones, joints and immune system.
 Talk to your doctor to find out if you have a vitamin D deficiency.
 About 90% of Americans actually do have a vitamin D deficiency.
 Calcium can also help boost bone density and it is found in foods like almonds, chia seeds and figs. Make sure you get these as well.